cucumber/vscode/README.md

 Gherkin documents are formatted using two space indentation.

 Numeric cells are right-aligned (as in Excel).
-Non-numeric cells are right-aligned.
+Non-numeric cells are left-aligned.

 ## Extension Settings